 Autism Community Network (ACN) helps families get a diagnosis of whether or not their children are on the autism spectrum, and provides access to resources like classes and referrals to help their children reach their full potential.
 I recently toured their facility to observe the diagnostic process and learn more about their programs.
-Every year, a new set of children start showing signs of autism, and raising awareness of Autism Community Network among parents and professionals may lead to more early diagnosis and intervention.
+Every year, a new set of children start showing signs of autism, and raising awareness of Autism Community Network San Antonio among parents and professionals may lead to more early diagnosis and intervention.

 ACN was founded in 2008 as a nonprofit by a group of health care funders, including the Kronkosky Charitable Foundation, who were concerned about the difficulty for families trying to access development services for young children.
 Their facility is located on the ground floor of a mid-rise building at 4242 Woodcock Drive, Suite 101, San Antonio, TX 78228 (map), in an office park on the west side of San Antonio, not far from the Medical Center.